Port Carlisle railway station: Micro-history

 The Brampton to Brampton Junction line was also worked by a horse-drawn carriage from circa 1838 to 1881 and was known as the 'dandy' line.

-Until the 1980s the station platform was fully intact and open to view; it has since been infilled and is part of a car park.
+Until the 1980s the station platform was fully intact and open to view; it has since been partly infilled to form a car park.

 The railway leading to Port Carlisle lay close to the course of Hadrians Wall for much of its course.

 Four horse-drawn 'Dandy cars' built by the North British Railway.
 The Dandy car was originally preserved at Carlisle, before being moved to the National Railway Museum at York.
 Port Carlisle became a day tourist attraction to Carlisle Victorians.
 Isaac Hickson was the driver of the horse-drawn train, and he became the guard on the steam powered train that entered service on 6 April 1914.

 The 'Flower of Yarrow' Sentinel Railcar used on the line was driven by James Grey with T. Jackson as the fireman worked on the Port Carlisle Railway in 1932, before its final closure.